Sameerthe-Big-O/Sameerthe-Big-o/README.md

 - 👯 I’m looking to collaborate on **problems that are interesting and fun**
 - 💬 Ask me about **react,node,express,mongoose,graphql, general in programming, system design,java**
 - 📫 How to reach me **sameer.ijaz100@gmail.com**
-- 📫 **I love solving challenging problems I mean it's fun, isn't it this helps to analyze where I stand and also helps to increase my knowledge??**
+- 📫 **I love solving challenging problems I mean it's fun isn't it ??? this helps to analyze where I stand and also helps to increase my knowledge??**
 - In case you're fan of astronomy   **please connect me haha i'd love to talk about this stuff**